akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 ## Cluster Sharding and EventSourcedBehavior

-In a use case where the number of persistent actors needed is higher than what would fit in the memory of one node or where resilience is important so that if a node crashes the persistent actors are quickly started on a new node and can resume operations @ref:[Cluster Sharding](cluster-sharding.md) is an excellent fit to spread persistent actors over a cluster and address them by id.
+@ref:[Cluster Sharding](cluster-sharding.md) is an excellent fit to spread persistent actors over a cluster, addressing them by id.
+It makes it possible to have more persistent actors exist in the cluster than what would fit in the memory of one node.
+Cluster sharding improves the resilience of the cluster.
+If a node crashes, the persistent actors are quickly started on a new node and can resume operations.

 The `EventSourcedBehavior` can then be run as with any plain actor as described in @ref:[actors documentation](actors.md), but since Akka Persistence is based on the single-writer principle the persistent actors are typically used together